 As it is not guaranteed that there will be no overlap between teaching times in this combination, you will be required to submit proof of consultation with a study advisor when enrolling.
 Please contact the Student Advice and Career Service (IBZ) or the Student Service Centre of the Faculty of Humanities, Social Sciences, and Theology.

 The FAU website provides an overview of the current application deadlines as well as information on the selection process and how to apply.

 Start date of degree programme: Winter Term

-Archaeological Sciences (BA), German (teaching degree), English and American Studies (BA), French Studies (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Islamic-Religious Studies (BA), Italian Studies (BA), Japanese Studies (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Scandinavian Studies (BA), Oriental Studies (BA), Chinese Studies (BA)
+Archaeological Sciences (BA), German (teaching degree), English and American Studies (BA), French Studies (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Islamic-Religious Studies (BA), Italian Studies (BA), Japanese Studies (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Oriental Studies (BA), Chinese Studies (BA), Scandinavian Studies (BA)

 Degree type: Bachelor of Arts (BA)